 Before we move on to Game One of the UAAP finals, let’s have a look at the best moments of UP’s victory over Adamson

 Scoring runs, daring triples, nasty jams, and clutch baskets—you could not have written a better ending than what the college hoops fans witnessed yesterday inside the Big Dome.
-The UP Fighting Maroons carried out a magical run in the Final Four to reach their first final in 32 years.
-On the flip side, the Adamson Soaring Falcons bowed out, but nevertheless also had their own moments even in defeat.
+The UP Fighting Maroons carried out a magical run into the Final Four to reach their first final in 32 years.
+And while the Adamson Soaring Falcons bowed out, they nevertheless had their own moments even in defeat.

-Both sides knew what they were up to: a shot at the title.
-When the only choice that a team has is no less than a victory, you can expect the two title hungry squads to leave everything on the floor.
+Both sides knew that a shot at the title was at stake.
+When the only choice that a team has is no less than a victory, you can expect the two title-hungry squads to leave everything on the floor.
 And they did.
 The result?
 An instant UAAP classic that people will talk about years from now.
 From Juan Gomez de Liaño’s hot hands to Jerom Lastimosa’s last-second dagger, we put together the best moments of the game for your own pleasure:

 He also imitated Brook Lopez’s dip and sip of tea celebration off a splash:

 Jerom Lastimosa: Proof that not all heroes wear capes

 Even with the heartbreaking loss, Adamson still has plenty of reasons to be excited about.
 A newfound gem, a rising star, a hero, or whatever you want to call him, Jerom Lastimosa left a lasting impact and made headlines.
 With a little over four seconds left in the game, Lastimosa boldly launched a game-tying, off-the-glass trey that sent the game into overtime.
 He finished with 17 points, three treys, and five assists.